Organic vs. Conventional Essential Oils: What’s the Difference?

 - Chemical Usage: Can lead to soil degradation and water contamination.

-Health Implications and Safety
+6. Health Implications and Safety

 Organic Essential Oils:

-- Reduced Chemical Exposure: Minimizes the risk of adverse health effects.
+Reduced chemical exposure minimizes the risk of adverse health effects.

 Conventional Essential Oils:

-- Residue Concerns: May contain traces of synthetic chemicals, posing potential health risks.
+May contain traces of synthetic chemicals, posing potential health risks.

-Economic Considerations
+7. Economic Considerations

 Cost of Production: